- 353 views

 From delicious local cuisine to stunning seaside vistas, Italy has so much to offer travelers.
 One week in Italy is plenty of time to experience the country’s best, no matter what your interests are.
-Here, we offer recommended itineraries of between 5 and 7 days that will have you exploring, eating, and relaxing in the best places in Italy.
-If you are planning to discover Italy in a week or somewhere around it, you will like the list we've put together below.
+In this article, we offer our recommended Italy itineraries of between 5 and 7 days that will have you exploring, eating, and relaxing in all the best places.
+If you are planning to discover Italy in a week (give or take a day or two), you will like the list we've put together below.
 Enjoy Renaissance art, sip Italian wine by the seaside, or float through Lake Como on a private boat.
-These tours take care of everything, all you have to do is enjoy!
+These itineraries take care of everything, all you have to do is enjoy!

 |Day 1||Welcome to Levanto|

 |Day 2||Walk the scenic paths and explore the seaside villages of Framura|

 |Day 3||Walk the famous Lover's trail and explore the five charming villages that makeup Cinque Terre|

 |Day 4||Climb the coastal cliffs of Sentiero Rosso and enjoy the magnificient views of the coastline|

 This walking tour of Cinque Terre and the surrounding coast will greet you with jaw-dropping views of the sea and take you strolling through picturesque vineyards and forests along well-maintained walking paths for your 5 day trip in Italy.
 If you want to travel and stay active, you won’t find a better walking tour than this one!
 You’ll get the chance to explore some of Italy’s most charming coastal villages as stopovers between scenic walks that will reveal something new around each bend, whether that’s a scenic sea vista or a cliffside castle.
 Each day brings new views and experiences you can’t get anywhere else.
 With medieval castles, hand-terraced hillsides, and lively evenings in the villages, you’ll never be bored.
 See tour.